Breast cancer and my fertility

 Your fertility specialist can do tests to help determine how many eggs are left in your ovaries.
 The tests may show you have:

-- You have enough working eggs remaining in your ovaries to have a natural pregnancy.
+- You have enough good quality eggs left in your ovaries to have a natural pregnancy.
 This is assuming that you and your partner have no other fertility problems.

 - You may still be able to have a natural pregnancy after treatment but you will begin menopause earlier in your life.
 It may also take longer or be harder for you to become pregnant.